 You’ve caught the excitement of Halloween – but don’t want to go all out with the scary traditional adornments.
 You can still do “no-frills” Halloween décor around your home.
 Hang big paper bats, spiders, or cats and lanterns on and around the front porch beams.
 Throw in a few pumpkins, broomsticks, and trolls’ hats on the porch.
 Scatter tea lamps around the courtyard.
 And you’re all set for All Hallows’ Eve!

-This attractive two-story modern home can get into the Halloween mood with a few simple decorations.
-See photo below.
-(Plan 126-1540)
+This attractive 2-story modern home can get into the Halloween mood with a few simple decorations (Plan 126-1540).

 So, put on that Halloween costume, open your door and get ready for some "spooktacular" fun!